Amitkumar97/laravel_test/README.md

 ## About me

-I'm a individual Node and laravel developer from last 4 years.__
+I'm a individual Node and laravel developer from last 4 years.<br />
-I'm happy to work with you and your team.__
+I'm happy to work with you and your team.<br />
 Please contact me on amdeveloper97@gmail.com or

 ## Live project by me